cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/04-multiple-tables/multiple-tables.rst

 An example of a one-to-one relationship, sticking with our books theme, might appear in a database for a seller of used books.
 In this database, each of the seller's books is recorded in a table named **catalog**.
 Each row in **catalog** will record things such as the book's author and title, condition, and current price.
 This imagined database also contains a table named **sales**, which records information when a book is sold, such as the date sold, payment type, a receipt number, and a reference back to the **catalog** to allow us to join the tables together.
 (We will shortly discuss what these references should look like.)
 Note that every record in the **sales** table corresponds to exactly one record in the **catalog** table; however, any unsold books still in the seller's possession will not have a corresponding **sales** record.

 *One-to-many* refers to the case when rows in one table correspond to some number of rows in another table, but rows in the second table correspond to at most one row in the other table.
 In some cases, rows in the first table always have at least one corresponding row; other times, rows can have zero or more corresponding rows.
 In our earlier books database, we had exactly one **books** record for each **authors** record.
-This is not reflective of the real world, in which authors may have written many books!
+This is not reflective of the real world, in which authors may have written many books.
 In the expanded database we will start using shortly, we assume a one-to-many relationship between authors and books - each author has one or more books, but each book has exactly one author.
-(Even this is not reflective of the real world - many books exist that were written by two or more authors working together.
+(Even this is not reflective of the real world - many books exist that were written by two or more authors working together!
 However, for simplicity our database only contains single-author books.)
 Note that we can also talk of *many-to-one* relationships, which are just the symmetric equivalent of one-to-many; we can say that **authors** is in a one-to-many relationship with **books**, or that **books** is in a many-to-one relationship with **authors**.

 *Many-to-many*, you can probably guess, implies that rows in one table may correspond to multiple rows in the other table, and vice versa.
 One possible example of this, of course, is the relationship between authors and books in the real world, as mentioned above.
 In our expanded database, though, our examples of many-to-many relationships will involve book and author awards.
 For example, the Hugo Award is given out each year to a book in the science fiction genre.
 In our database, there are many books that have won a Hugo Award; therefore, rows in the **awards** table can relate to multiple rows in the **books** table.
 Especially good science fiction books might win both a Hugo Award and a Nebula Award; so rows in the **books** table can correspond to multiple **awards** rows.
 As we will see, this relationship type requires additional work to represent efficiently in a relational database; in fact, it will require a third table to keep track of the connections between records in the original two tables.

 Identity columns
 ::::::::::::::::